A B O U T

 Silvia Hollweg holds a Bachelor of Fine Arts degree from Tufts University and The School of the Museum of Fine Arts in Boston.
 She also holds several other degrees & certificates in the fields of booth architecture design & construction and events/cultural management.
 She has exhibited internationally throughout Europe, USA and Latin America.

 After working for over 15 years in the booth architecture and events/cultural management world all over the globe, she decided to focus exclusively on her first passion: Art.

 S T A T E M E N T

 My artwork projects the way I see life: like a Kaleidoscope.

-I’m sensitive to my environment (sounds, smells, temperatures and views), and use my art to represent the highs and lows of what I’m feeling.
-All the shapes of my mood, all the things and feelings I cannot express in words.
+I use my art to represent all the shapes of my mood, all the things and feelings I cannot express in words.
 A canvas of how I see life, on which I stream my emotions on each new creation.

 This endless exploration takes me down a path where,